 Some builders partner with HFS Financial, so you can get your lending directly through your pool builder’s website.
 It’s a simple form to get pre-approved and get your loan process started.
 If your pool builder has not partnered with HFS Financial, you can apply directly on the HFS website.

 The initial form takes just a few minutes to complete.
 Your customer service representative will reach out for any additional questions or paperwork required to process your loan.
-Swimming pool loans can fund in as little as 24 hours in many cases.
+Swimming pool loans can be funded quickly.
 If your pool loan underwriter has additional requests, these can usually be handled quickly and efficiently online or via a phone call.

 Your swimming pool loan payments and interest rates depend on a number of factors: